sap-tutorials/Tutorials/tutorials/productconfiguration-ui5-app-create/productconfiguration-ui5-app-create.md

 >Do not forget variable `self` in this and the coming new functions.

+Run your application.
 You should see a `ComboBox` filled with the possible values of characteristic `CPS_OPTION_M`, having the selected value be the default value for this characteristic.
 If you change the value of the `ComboBox`, the call is made to the API to change the value, and you can see the response code in the JavaScript console, which should be 200.

 ![step-8-sample-UI5](step-8-sample-UI5.png)